KalfinSyah/cli-app-windows-11-toolbox/README.md

 ## Important Notes :
 1. Please USE THIS TOOLBOX with cautions, bacause if something bad happend to your pc/laptop I AM NOT RESPONSIBLE FOR SUCH DEMAGES (even though its almost imposible that happend).
-3. If you want more features, you have to run powershell as administator.
-4. If you don't trust this toolbox, you can check every line of its code.
+2. If you don't trust this toolbox, you can check every line of its code.
 Remember, this toolbox is open-source, meaning anyone can view/redistribute/modify this toolbox.